arthurbaek/biovascular-swarm-robotics/README.md

 ## License

-Code is released under the MIT License (see LICENSE).
+Code is released under the MIT License (see LICENSE)..
-Data in /data (and any files explicitly marked as “Data”) are released under CC BY 4.0 (see LICENSE-DATA).

 Component	License
 Code: MIT